Maternity and parental leave

 - both parents, shared between them

 Employers can require employees to submit a medical certificate, confirming pregnancy and estimated delivery date.
-Additional information regarding the provision of medical certificates will be available by January 1, 2018.
+A medical certificate may be issued by a nurse practitioner or physician.

 Employees must give employers written notice at least 6 weeks before starting maternity or parental leave.
 Employees aren’t required to specify a return date at that time, but may wish to do so.